jhu-oose-f24/Team-GYAT/docs/srs/srs_it2.md

 Ethlance, LaborX, CanWork, DeFiHub, Upwork, Fiverr, Freelancer.com, Blackbear, Superside, TopTal, Malt.

-A big difference between our project and the existing freelancing market places is that our is restricted to a certain user demographic, i.e Hopkins students.
+One big difference between our project and the existing freelancing market places is that our is restricted to a certain user demographic, i.e Hopkins students.
 This means that job services targeted specifically for JHU students will be available and easily accessbile using our application.
 Additionally, our application uses crypto-services for payment, eliminating the need for a middle entity to handle payments.
+Furthermore, to go beyond CRUD and to better distinguish our application from existing freelance marketplace platforms utilizing Smart Contracts, we plan to include an AI-powered job search feature that will recommend jobs to users based on what they have looked for or requested services for in the past.